 The Atlantic Road sound system brought the heavier sounds of grime, garage and American hip hop.
 This was where the majority partied to Lethal Bizzle’s POW and Newham General’s urban anthem Hard until the 7pm curfew, waving at the trains as they slowed into Brixton station on the track above the street.
 One enthusiastic train driver even bopped along to So Solid Crew’s Oh No.

 This is a multifaceted and vibrant festival with a friendly atmosphere that brings together ages and races, and represents the very best of multicultural London.
 Brixton hasn’t fully shaken off its chequered reputation from the racially tense days of the riots, but it is proving itself more and more to be a welcoming, cultural attraction of South London.
 Brixton Splash may celebrate Jamaican Independence Day but it also demonstrates peaceful relations and Brixton’s lively contribution to wider London culture.
 The thick Jamaican accents of the MCs over the sound systems continually called for “unity”, and that’s what they got.
 Music does indeed have the power to unite – and in perfect time for Notting Hill Carnival to take place in a few weeks.

-For further information about Brixton Splash and next year’s dates visit here.
+For further information about Brixton Splash and next year’s dates visit the festival’s website here.